 This strange behavior does not skip photographers (myself included), even though they have better-phrased versions of THE QUESTION – “what settings did you use?” and my personal favorite “what setup did you use?”
 What I like about the questions coming from fellow photographers is that unlike most people, they understand that there is a person behind the camera, even though it is the camera that ultimately records the photos.
 A living person, by implementing his experience, plans the shot, the composition, exposure, and presses the shutter at the right moment.
 Knowing which camera and lens model were used tells you nothing about how the lovely image you saw was obtained, but knowing the setup gives a greater understanding why the photo came out the way it did.
 Still, setup alone will not convey anything about the time spent preparing for the shoot, researching and observing the subject, or about composition.
 Each photo has its own conditions and therefore the capturing process is different.

 The reason I am ranting about it is that I am too tired of hearing THE QUESTION.
 Maybe one day I will put up a webpage detailing the gear I use, but at the moment I see no reason for randomly advertising products.
 And please, stop asking me which camera or lens I think you should buy.
 I do not know what YOU need.
 Oh well.
-I guess the only way to deal with it is to laugh about it (-> I highly recommend checking out the rest of this hilarious photostream).
+I guess the only way to deal with it is to laugh about it.